Taysom Hill Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Hill's zero passing yards per game in 10 matchups against the Panthers are 187.5 less than yards than his over/under in Sunday's game.
+- In 10 matchups against the Panthers, Hill averaged zero passing yards per game, 187.5 yards below his over/under in Sunday's game.

-- Hill has not thrown a touchdown pass against the Panthers over that time.
+- Hill didn't record a touchdown pass in any of those games.

-- The 200.7 passing yards the Panthers allow per game makes them the NFL's second-ranked pass defense this season.
+- The 200.7 yards per game the Panthers are giving up through the air makes them the NFL's second-ranked pass defense.

-- With 22 passing TDs conceded this year, the Panthers defense is ranked 13th in the league.
+- The Panthers have given up 22 touchdowns through the air (1.5 per game).
+They are 13th in the league in that category.

 Recent Performances